 Cybersecurity Standards for Distributed Energy Resources

-NREL leads and supports multiple efforts to develop cybersecurity standards and consensus for distributed energy resources (DERs) and inverter-based resources.
+NREL leads and supports multiple efforts to develop cybersecurity standards, recommendations, and best practices for distributed energy resources (DERs) and inverter-based resources (IBRs).

 Solar panels and wind turbines with plexus and connection dots